lg2m/lg2m/README.md

-Hi, I'm Zach and I'm a software engineer that enjoys learning new things, this includes a number of topics such as: reverse engineering, game development, and programming languages.
+Hi, I'm Zach and I'm a software engineer that enjoys learning new things, this includes a number of topics such as: reverse engineering, game development, programming languages, infrastructure, and much more.

-- At work, my current focus is improving data management systems to improve model training at scale.
+- At work, my current focus is on improving data management systems and the infrastructure supporting model training at scale.
-- On the side, I am currently learning about game development and programming languages.
+- In my free time, I tend to tinker and build random things - currently that is a game that is _slowly_ being worked on.

 ### Technical Stack